linuxmint/doc-translation-guide/docs/translate.rst

     :width: 500px
     :align: center

-At the top of the page, make sure to be in ``Reviewer mode`` (otherwise your translations won't be approved automatically and they will wait for somebody else to review them).
+At the top of the page, make sure that you are in ``Reviewer mode`` (otherwise your translations won't be approved automatically and they will wait for somebody else to review them).

 Using POEdit
 ============